 Be nice.
 Or else.

-Portland, OR Design @ Zapier Joined almost 2 years ago
+Portland, OR Design @ Zapier Joined about 2 years ago

 When you design in the browser, you're forced to consider things like layout immediately, from the blank page you started with until the last pixel.
 And there's all those browser/bugs quirks that you have to look up.